MdFoysalMahmud372/odoo-student-management/README.md

 ## Features
 - **Student Model**: Fields – `name`, `email`, `roll_no`, `department`
 - **Course Model**: Fields – `name`, `code`, `credit`
-- **Many-to-Many Relation**: Students can enroll in multiple courses
+- **Many-to-Many Relation**: Students can enroll in multiple courses.
+A Course can have multiple Students.
 - **Views**:
   - Form view for adding students and courses
   - Tree (list) view for displaying students